easolhq/easolhq.github.io/docs/theme_architecture/templates.md

 The selection is passed via a single `item` [Modifier Selection]({% link docs/reference/objects/modifier_selection_session.md %}) object.
 It combines the data for a particular line item with the guest information for the customer currently logged in.

 Each selection page is automatically generated at `site.com/items/*booking-id*/selections` and can only be accessed by the customer to whose booking the selection applies.

+## Package booking
+`Optional`

+Packages allow creators to build their own custom multi-step booking journeys.

+Each step will expose a number of creator-selected variants that the customer may choose from to complete their package booking.

+On each step of the journey, the customer adds one of the available options and moves on to the next step.

+Behind the scenes, the platform is "orchestrating" the booking journey by linking them from step URL to step URL until checkout, and steps are rendered using the Package Booking template.

+The details of the current step (name, description, available variants, URL of the next page) are exposed to the template via the `package_step` [Package Step]({% link docs/reference/objects/package/step.md %}) object.